Q: Dear Frank:

 Occasionally, one of our GFW survivors describes overwhelming physical distress, including fatigue, headache, allergy, muscle and joint pain, menstrual problems and even convulsions.
 How common is this?
 Is it caused by childhood abuse?

-A: Dear Joyce, This is a very important issue, and one that can be difficult for a therapist and a client to discuss.
+A: Dear reader, This is a very important issue, and one that can be difficult for a therapist and a client to discuss.
 Yes, indeed, close to 2% of women in America are plagued with real medical conditions that are often painful and of grave concern.
 I am not talking about imaginary symptoms or malingering.
 These are genuine maladies, with evidence on X-rays, MRIs, blood tests and meticulous physical examination.
 The cause may be hard to ascertain, but the expression of illness is obvious to the patient, her doctor and others who are concerned.
-When just a single organ is involved, or a single physiological system is involved - say the lung and the pulmonary system, or the heart and the circulatory system - a specialist is brought in and a "work-up" is undertaken.
+When just a single organ is involved, or a single physiological system is involved – say the lung and the pulmonary system, or the heart and the circulatory system – a specialist is brought in and a “work-up” is undertaken.
 If a cause is found, a treatment plan is launched.
-But when a cause cannot be found, symptoms are "palliated" with various remedies and the patient may or may not feel better.
+But when a cause cannot be found, symptoms are “palliated” with various remedies and the patient may or may not feel better.

 With the group of women who fall into this 2% of multi-system sufferers, one agony leads to another.
 After a while, many doctors, clinics and hospitals are involved.
 Pain, stress and dread are felt and communicated.
 Doctors get frustrated, because they cannot succeed in helping.
 Some doctors are very patient, and they are sources of comfort and clear feedback, although they cannot relieve every source of suffering.
 Some doctors use derisive terms and antagonize the patient.
 At some point a referral is made to a psychiatrist.
 On several occasions, I have been that psychiatrist.